swarmauri/swarmauri-sdk/combined/combined_core.md

     @abstractmethod
     def delete_document(self, doc_id: str) -> None:
         """
-        Deletes a document from the document store by its ID.
+        Deletes a document from the vector store by its ID.

         Parameters:
         - doc_id (str): The unique identifier of the document to delete.
+        """
+        pass

+    @abstractmethod
+    def clear_documents(self) -> None:
+        """
+        Deletes all documents from the vector store

         """
         pass